 2026 Photo Contest: From the Garden: Cultivated Plants

-Whether your subject is a single perfect specimen or a thriving garden display, we want to see how cultivation brings these remarkable plants to life.
+Whether your subject is a single perfect specimen or a thriving garden display, we want to see how your photos bring these remarkable plants to life

 Theme – From the Garden (Cultivated Plants)